NadineMik/Spiral-Z-Hop-Documentation/spiral_z_hop.md

 Note: In this implementation, all angle calculations are done with positive angles in the interval [0,2pi] considering a full counterclockwise, circle.

 ## Test prints

-In the [bigrep wiki](https://wiki.bigrep.com/display/BLAD/Spiral+Z-Hop+Test+Prints+Done) you can find all the test prints that were done for the spiral z-hop.
+TODO test prints with cura.

 ## Other Gradual Z-Hop Implementations